juvenius/du_ez_scanner/README.md

 ### Good to know
 - Always take points with more than 50 meters apart from each other
 - For an acurrate mesurments dont take more than 2 points at the same elevation
-- Only Alioth Coords supported ATM, Manualy Change the fist 2 numbers to match your planet
+- **Only Alioth Coords supported ATM**, you Manualy Change the fist 2 numbers to match your planet (i havent test it yet)
 - After the node search the scrip will pause, resume if needed
 - All points will be flused after search
 - Keep the script paused to save GPU/CPU